 - Creating collaborative opportunities to positively impact the future

 - Building the foundations for a hotbed of economic and knowledge-based cleantech innovation

 - Leveraging the talents of our region’s skilled graduates and highly educated workforce

 - Fostering the startup spirit, and

 That includes providing a collaboration hub for students, academics, entrepreneurs, and businesses to explore new ideas, develop prototype designs, and create new cleantech products and services.

-The research park is a place for industry to work alongside Trent’s students and world-class researchers to explore practical solutions to global energy, environmental, and climate challenges.
+The research park is a place for clean technology businesses to work alongside Trent’s students and world-class researchers to explore practical solutions to global energy, environmental, and climate challenges.